EventStore/documentation/docs/README.md

   details: Writes supports an optimistic concurrency check on the version of the stream to which events are written.
 If the check fails during writing, EventStoreDB returns an exception to let you know.
 - title: Immutable data store
   details: EventStoreDB stores your data as a series of immutable events over time, providing one of the strongest audit log options available (characteristics similar to a blockchain).
-footer: Copyright © 2020 Event Store Limited
+footer: Copyright © 2020 EventStoreDB Limited
 ---